thlorenz/tictactoe/README.md

 A [TicTacToe](https://en.wikipedia.org/wiki/Tic-tac-toe) game that runs on the [Solana](https://solana.com/) blockchain.

-It is built using the _MetaStack_ consisting of the following tools:
+It is built using the _IronStack_ consisting of the following tools:

 - [shank](https://github.com/metaplex-foundation/shank) which extracts IDL data from the Rust program